 In 1883, Brightonian Magnus Volk opened the ‘Volks Electric railway‘.
 This is the oldest in the world.
 A year later big lawns were laid out along Madeira Road – all possible because of the sand and gravel accumulated by the groynes.

 Magnus Volk was an amazing inventor.
 Brighton was the first town to have electric lights thanks to him.
 He designed an electric car which was the first car built in England to be sold to people in Europe.
-He put in the first telephones into the town, and designed a fire alarm.
-He was a bit of a mad inventor – his only patent was for a device to transport a person from their bed to the street without standing up!
+He put in the first telephones into the town, and designed a fire alarm for the local fire service.
+He even had a patent for a device to transport a person from their bed to the street without standing up!